 - Hard to repair and strengthen.

-The hardy bricks are made from the hollow blocks of concrete, these blocks are used to fill the slab components.
+The hardy bricks are made from the hollow blocks of concrete used to fill the slab components.

-Hardy slabs save the amount of concrete therefore the weight of the slab is decreased, this type of slab has a higher thickness of 0.27 m than the conventional slab.
+Hardy slabs save the amount of concrete therefore the weight of the slab is decreased and has a higher thickness of 0.27 m than the conventional slab.

 Types of Hardy slabs: